ttm/ubiquitousInequality/notes/plosOne.md

 line 59.
 Obviously not the case in general.
 But perhaps an interesting assumption in order to highlight inequality generating mechanisms.

 line 74.
 But if the resources are oil and coal, then need to use addition.

+### Notes
+Oil and coal are the same dimension on the model.
+Thats why they add, not multiply.
+Add this in the article.

 line 89.
 Sounds very strange.
 The more wealth, the more resources one can purchase.